-Acupuncture is a traditional Chinese medicine practice that has been used for thousands of years to promote holistic healing and restore balance within the body.
+Acupuncture Physiotherapy in Delta practices traditional Chinese medicine, which has promoted holistic healing and restored balance within the body for thousands of years.
 It involves the insertion of thin needles into specific points on the body to stimulate the body’s natural healing processes.
 In this description, we will explore what acupuncture is, what conditions it treats, how it works, what it feels like, how it affects the body, the benefits of acupuncture, and the recommended frequency of treatments.

 What is Acupuncture?

-Acupuncture is a therapeutic technique rooted in traditional Chinese medicine, based on the concept of Qi (pronounced “chee”), the vital energy that flows through meridians or pathways in the body.
+Acupuncture Physiotherapy in Delta roots in traditional Chinese medicine as a therapeutic technique, based on the concept of Qi (pronounced “chee”), the vital energy that flows through meridians or pathways in the body..
 According to Chinese medicine principles, an imbalance or blockage in the flow of Qi can lead to various health issues.
 Acupuncture aims to restore the harmonious flow of Qi, promoting overall health and well-being.

 What Does Acupuncture Treat?